-15% off your first order*.

 Another factor that can influence the symmetry of the horse's movement is the rider's balance.
 If the rider does not sit upright on his horse, the latter will lose his balance and the movement will be asymmetrical.

-Finally the surface is very important.
-In order to be able to analyse the symmetry of the horse's movement in a correct way, the surface must be flat and regular.
+Finally, the surface is very important.
+To be able to analyze the symmetry of the horse's movement correctly, the surface must be flat and even.

 Valérie De Clerck